kevinkk525/pysmartnode/README.md

 All required modules are in this repository and don't need to be aquired manually.
 Just put the directories `micropython_mqtt_as` and `uasyncio` from `external_modules` into your `modules` directory before building the firmware or run the correct script in section `Tools`.
+The *micropython_mqtt_as* dierectory is a submodule to my repository so this will be updated automatically.
+Uasyncio is copied from the official repository and I will update the file as soon as a new version is published.

 ## 3. Components
 The included components can be found in the directory "pysmartnode/components".